launchany/mvp-template/_about/index.md

 permalink: /about/index/
 ---

 This minimum API documentation template was developed by James Higginbotham and Hillary Fraley.
-For information about how to use the template, check out the [MVD-template repo README.md](https://github.com/hillaryfraley/mvd-template).
+For information about how to use the template, check out the [MVP-template repo README.md](https://github.com/launchany/mvp-template).

 James provides API strategy, product, and design consulting and training through his company, [LaunchAny](http://launchany.com).
 He's [jhigginbotham](https://github.com/jhigginbotham) on GitHub.